 No amount of research can ever predict which one your cat will like better, so try a few different flavors of each texture until your cat lets you know that you’ve picked the right one.
 Your cat may only like one flavor and texture.
 Different flavors of the same brand of cat food typically have the same nutritional components, so this is fine.
 There are plenty of cats who’ve lived long, healthful lives only ever eating turkey or salmon cat food.

 The high water content of wet food means that your cat won’t need as much supplemental water to stay hydrated.
 Your cat should still have a freshwater bowl available to them at all times, of course.
 Wet food is typically recommended to promote healthy kidneys and avoid urinary crystals caused by chronic dehydration.
-This potentially life-threatening issue mostly occurs in male cats but can happen to females as well.
-If your cat typically enjoys drinking water, this may not be something you should be concerned with.
+Urinary crystals can cause urethral obstructions; this is a life-threatening emergency.
+It is more common in male cats, as their urethras are longer and narrower, but it can happen to females as well.
+You should always monitor your cat’s water intake and urination.

 Feeding your cat wet food is a simple, albeit stinky, affair.
 The aromas and textures that make wet food appeal to cats are typically not desirable to human palates.
 Some flavors are more pungent than others, but all of them smell like cat food.
 If your cat likes to spread their food around, you may find yourself needing to clean their feeding area more frequently.

 Unlike with dry food, if a cat leaves wet food in their dish for too long, it can become crusty and inedible.
 For cats who are more prone to grazing on food throughout the day, this can be wasteful.
 If your cat prefers smaller portions of food more frequently, plastic lids that fit cat food cans are a wise investment to avoid waste.
 They’re found in almost any grocery or dollar store.

 - You might also like: How to Keep Cats From Eating Each Other’s Food (4 Proven Methods)